 Looking for your next DIY project?
 Perhaps you need some inspiration on how to make your house a home?
 Our growing library of how-to's, DIY tutorials, and home improvement articles are here to guide you through your DIY adventures.

 The optimum time to sow grass seed is in the fall when the hottest days of summer have passed and winter is still a few months away.
 The second best time is in the spring when the weather is warm enough that there is no risk of frost.
 But what if you missed the opportunity in the spring and you don’t want to wait until next summer to enjoy new grass?
 Not to worry!
+Bamfield Builders Supply has a solution for you.
 It is possible to grow grass from seed in the summer.
 It takes a bit more time and attention, but the results are worth it.
-Perhaps there are some patches on your lawn that have gone bare from objects sitting too long, or maybe your neighbour's dog decided to christen the grass and now it’s brown.
+Perhaps some patches on your lawn have gone bare from objects sitting too long, or maybe your neighbour's dog decided to christen the grass and now it’s brown.

 Here are some things to watch for while sowing summer grass seed.